 1. Ashish Thakkar

-After youngest self-made African billionaire was revealed by an African Business Newspaper, the 31-year old Ashish Thakkar had little to say.
-His words were “when you resolve to start doing something from nothing, it builds up your confidence”.
-Ashish was born in UK to an Indian family that later moved to Uganda and later to Rwanda where they began a business.
-Learning from the failures and successes of his parents, this young self-made billionaire ironically “unfortunately’’ dropped school at the age of 15 and began selling computer hardware from Dubai to Uganda.
+After the list of youngest self-made African billionaire was revealed by an African Business Newspaper, the 36-year old Ashish Thakkar had this to say – “when you resolve to start doing something from nothing, it builds up your confidence”.
+Ashish was born in the UK to an Indian family that later moved to Uganda and later to Rwanda where they began a business.
+Learning from the failures and successes of his parents, this young self-made billionaire who unfortunately dropped out of school at the age of 15, began selling computer hardware from Dubai to Uganda.
 This is what would propel him to secure national and international entrepreneurial information and experience, he later built it up keenly hence awarding himself the title “Youngest African Billionaire’’.
-Ashish J. Thakkar has a personal net worth of over $250 million, or R2.2 billion, making him a billionaire by South African Rand values today.
+Ashish J. Thakkar has a personal net worth of about $541,000 million.

 2. Ethiopian Al Amoudi

 Ethiopian Al Amoudi has dealt with both recessions and good economic times to become a business mastermind.
 However, his wealth has been growing increasingly despite challenging economic downturns and is currently one Africa’s richest people.
-Mohammed Al Amoudi having taken roots from a humble background, he has been able to rise through the ranks and currently holds a 10-billion net worth, oil-sourced at the age of 68
+Mohammed Al Amoudi having taken roots from a humble background, he has been able to rise through the ranks and currently holds a 10.8-billion net worth.

 See Also: 10 Wealthiest Women in Africa